 - Live Energy Data;

-- Remote Access to Building Automation System;
+- Remote Access to Building Automation System and associated trend logs;

 - Case Studies;

 - Video Series;

 1. Factor Four Building Info Pages

 There are 7 buildings within the Factor Four area.
 Each building has a page on this website.
 On each building page you will find:

 - General description of the building (including construction type)

 - Fast facts (e.g.: floor area, age, etc.)

 * Included in the Project Folder: